The Great Macarthy: Production

 David Baker was an emerging director who was interested in Barry Oakley's novel.
 Richard Brennan optioned it for him and they agreed to make the film together, hiring playwright John Romeril to do the adaptation.
 According to Brennan, Romeril's second draft was "fantastic" but later drafts included too much sex and slapstick to make it more like other successful Australian films at the time such as The Adventures of Barry McKenzie and Alvin Purple.

-Philip Adams later claimed he always knew the film would struggle "because of its idiosyncratic and complex nature".
+Phillip Adams later claimed he always knew the film would struggle "because of its idiosyncratic and complex nature".

 The film was shot in mid 1974.
 Half the budget was provided by the Australian Film Development Corporation.
+As he looked like Jarratt, South Melbourne player Garry Scott doubled for the star in the match long shots.

 Release

 The film performed poorly critically and at the box office.